 - Kill the TV when you’re not really watching it.
 And consider making your home a TV-free zone at least one or two nights a week.

 - Consider silence instead of background music.
 Even easy listening and classical music can become irritating rather than relaxing when it is part of your everyday clamor.

 - Turn off your ringer and notifications as long as you’re not expecting an important call.
 Eliminating the constant flow of pinging alerts, incoming calls, emails, texts, voicemails, and other e-notifications can cut down on unnecessary noise and interruption.
 If you miss a call, chances are it’s not the end of the world.

 - Actively seek silence by including mindfulness and meditative moments throughout your day.
-A few minutes of mindful meditation when you wake up and before you go to bed is a simple way to start.
+A few minutes of silent meditation when you wake up and before you go to bed is a simple way to start.
 Setting aside some quiet time to enjoy a book, a crossword puzzle, a craft project—or just good, ole’ fashioned silence—is a “sound” way to beat the noise.